tbaker-sc/gedata_proj/README.md

     2. Since we want 1 row per subject/activity/measurement, the next step is to group by those values so any operations will be applied to the specific grouping
     3. Finally, summarize is used to make sure we have only 1 value per each subject/activity/measurement combination, which guarantees this final data set is tidy by having 1 row per observation.
 The mean value is applied during summary so we're storing the average value of each summarized measurement.

+9. (Outside of run_analysis.R)  The course project instructed us to upload the results of run_analysis, but didn't indicate that should be part of the run_analysis script.
+So, the final step of the script is to create (and return) the tidy data set.
+However, the following commands were executed in the R console to run and the save the results of run_analysis.R
+  1. source("run_analysis.R")
+  2. output <- run_analysis()
+  3. write.table(output, file = "project_tidy_data.txt", row.name=FALSE)

 ### Instruction for evaluating the output of run_analysis.R

 The output of the run_analysis.R script was saved as the file project_tidy_data.txt and submitted to Coursera for evaluation